Has your local pet food store run out of your favorite Blue Buffalo recipe, or is the price of Blue Buffalo getting too high for you to keep up?

 However, you are more likely to find their recipes at dedicated pet stores like PetSmart or Petco than at grocery stores like Walmart.

-While some retail locations may have a limited selection, Taste of the Wild stocks all of their recipes online at large pet food websites like Chewy and Amazon.
+While some retail locations may have a limited selection, Taste of the Wild stocks all of its recipes online at large pet food websites like Chewy and Amazon.

 Diamond contrasts quite significantly from Blue Buffalo, or Taste of the Wild, which are newer entrants into this monster market.